 Photo by Experience Grand Rapids

-Cheer on the Grand Rapids Griffins hockey team at four home games during winter break: Dec.
-18 & 19 vs. the Toronto Marlies and Dec.
-31 & Jan.
-1 vs. the Milwaukee Admirals.
+Cheer on the Grand Rapids Griffins hockey team at three home games during winter break: Dec.
+16 vs. the Hartford Wolf, Dec.
+23 vs. the Cleveland Monsters and Dec.
+31 vs. the Milwaukee Admirals.

 Craig’s Cruisers offers a whole host of indoor activities throughout the winter season, including go-karts, bumper cars, laser tag, a ninja course and trampoline park.